Interpreting Domesday

 Insight into society

 Domesday Book reveals an elaborate feudal structure of landholding from the King down.
-Under the feudal system land was supposedly held directly or indirectly from the King who stood at the top of the feudal ladder.
-The King granted land called fiefsglossary icon to the tenants-in-chiefglossary icon beneath him - his chief barons, bishops and abbots.
+Under the feudal system the King stood at the top of the feudal ladder and all land was held from him, either directly or indirectly.
+The King granted parcels of land called fiefsglossary icon to the tenants-in-chiefglossary icon beneath him - his chief barons, bishops and abbots.
 This was partly as a reward for helping him to conquer the kingdom, partly to keep their loyalty, and partly to ensure that certain difficult geographical areas were being securely held for him.
 In return he received their loyalty and service.
 This service usually came in the form of supplying the King with a number of men-at-arms and knightsglossary icon for a specific period should he wish to raise an army.
 In turn the barons could parcel out the land given to them to their own sub-tenants who likewise owed them loyalty and service – again usually military.
 Domesday is thus more than a legal and fiscal document.
-It is also a feudal record in which the description of the land follows the feudalglossary icon hierarchy.
+It is also a record of the new feudal system of landholding imposed by William on his new kingdom.

 Domesday Book provides details of: